How To Apply

 - A writing sample (this can be your 1L appellate brief if this is your only writing sample, but please submit only those portions that you wrote);

 - An application and conflicts form that lists past, present, and future internships, externships, and other law-related jobs.

 Email all the above items in PDF form, preferably all in one PDF, to Prof. Tom Buchele at firstname.lastname@example.org.
 If you have any questions, please email Prof. Buchele or call him at 503.768.6736.

-The date for fall registration is March 17, 2017.
+Earthrise will begin accepting applications for the 2019-2020 school year in March of 2019.
 Students will be notified whether they have been accepted in time to register.

 Remember, you must have our approval before you register for the course.